NobleMathews/SolNote/README.md

 [SolNote](https://solnote.netlify.app/#/CLBPq8qTfjQshdanMUiHvU6ynbvSjZaTbUBYrFYLnqNE)

 ## 💡 Inspiration
-- We wanted to harness the power of **Blockchain technology** to help users **share notes** with others anonymously that can be accessed by anyone in the world
+- We wanted to harness the power of **Blockchain technology** to help users **share notes** with others anonymously that can be accessed by anyone around the world
 - Use decentralization to enable ease of shareability with data being in our own control.
-Data gone once we choose to delete and take off blockchain
+Data gone once we choose to delete it and take off the blockchain
-- The users can also see what others have written without knowing other details of the person who shared it.
+- The users can also see what others have written without knowing other details of the person who shared it
-- This ensures anyone can access the notes but cannot corrupt them.
+- This ensures anyone can access the notes but cannot corrupt them

 ## 📝 What it does
-- SolNote is a **Blockchain-based note-taking Dapp** based on **Solana Blockchain**
+- SolNote is a **Blockchain-based note-taking Dapp** using **Solana Blockchain**
 - The users can link popular wallets of Solana to write, edit and delete snippets and share them anonymously with the help of Blockchain using a link
 - Currently we have a 500 character limit per note
 - Once we reach the limit, the color changes to red to give a warning